basalt-ai/asphalt/README.md

 **Risk paralysis.** Every change might break something, so you change less, improve slower, and fall further behind.

 **Human bottleneck.** Your best engineers spend their time tweaking prompts instead of building the next breakthrough.

 ---

+## Introducing Asphalt

+Agents that learn on their own.
+Asphalt safely tests dozens of iterations each day, and picks only the ones that work.

+**Connected to real business signals.** It plugs into your datalake to map conversion, retention, resolution rates, and revenue events.
+Optimization is grounded in what actually matters.

+**Protected by your eval stack.** Every mutation runs through your existing evals for non-regression testing, before exposure to users.
+No blind changes.

+**Continuous safe experimentation.** Prompts, tools, routing, models.
+Asphalt generates variations, tests them on controlled traffic, and promotes only measurable wins.

+**A compounding memory layer.** Every experiment, constraint, win, and failure is stored.
+Over time, your agent becomes uniquely tuned to your business.

+---